'Unbelievable': Man assaults partner over condiment on sausages

 A man who hit his partner for putting the wrong condiment on his sausage was told by a judge in court yesterday the reason for his offending was "frankly unbelievable".

-Beneficiary Cameron Scott Sheard (30) had been in a relationship with his 60-year-old partner for the past 10 years.
+Beneficiary Cameron Scott Sheard, 30, had been in a relationship with his partner, 60, for the past 10 years.

-The summary of facts say on January 22, after his partner had prepared him sausages with the wrong condiment, Sheard became enraged and punched her to the right side of her face.
+On January 22 his partner prepared him sausages with the wrong condiment and Sheard became enraged and punched her to the right side of her face.

 As a result she suffered ringing in her ears and soreness to her head.